amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 proceed to undergo the usual set of related processes already discussed in ["anusvārada anusāra"](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md).
 With this, the last of the objections, due to which Caldwell abandoned pursuing the possibility of the proximate demonstrative vowel `i`/`ī` being also the second-person pronominal root, also rendered ineffective.
-Taking all these arguments together, it seems appropriate to say that *the nasalised third-personal demonstrative pronominal root vowels, the proximal `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative `um̐`/`ũ`, are also the second-personal pronominal roots*.
+Taking all these arguments together, it seems appropriate to say that *the nasalised third-person demonstrative pronominal root vowels, the proximal `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative `um̐`/`ũ`, are also the second-person pronominal roots*.
-This brings the part of Caldwell's abandoned hypothesis equating the third-person demonstrative and the second-personal pronominal root vowels
+This brings the part of Caldwell's abandoned hypothesis equating the third-person demonstrative and the second-person pronominal root vowels
 `i` and `u` to a positive logical conclusion.
 The sole remaining objection to the rest of Caldwell's abandoned hypothesis that the third-person demonstrative distal pronominal root vowel `a` is not suited semantically to be the first-person pronominal root will be taken up in the section on the [first-person pronominal forms]().

 ### Indo-European Languages

-As noted by Caldwell, the Dravidian languages favour the proximal demonstrative vowel `i` for the second-personal pronominal forms, whereas the Indo-European languages favour the presentative vowel `u`, which can be seen in the following sample of second-person pronouns of some of the Indo-European languages (please note that this is not a complete list by any means; it is presented here only for the purpose of comparison).
+As noted by Caldwell, the Dravidian languages favour the proximal demonstrative vowel `i` for the second-person pronominal forms, whereas the Indo-European languages favour the presentative vowel `u`, which can be seen in the following sample of second-person pronouns of some of the Indo-European languages (please note that this is not a complete list by any means; it is presented here only for the purpose of comparison).